cyber-drop/ethereum_analytical_db/README.md

 ```

 It will prepare main components and start run-loop operation.

-Parity node is not include in docker container, so make sure you have an access to parity API before this step
+Parity node is not included in docker container, so make sure you have an access to parity API before this step

 ### Manual installation